 Entertain all of your friends and family using these Harry Potter cocktail recipes and your guests will surely have a magical (and intoxicated) evening.
 Before they stumble back to their homes, don’t forget to take a poll and find out which cocktail your guests liked the best.
+What were your favorite Harry Potter drink recipes?
 Leave your findings in the comment section below and be sure to tell us which cocktail was the most delicious.
 (Madam Cadora would love to know, too!)
-And remember to pair your drinks with Harry Potter costumes for a party to remember!
+And remember to pair your Harry Potter drinks with Harry Potter costumes for a party to remember!

 Recipe cards designed by Kate Lemke